z-siddiqi/alpaca-market-agent/docs/architecture.md

 - `ALPACA_PAPER_TRADE` must be true.
 - Order submission defaults to disabled and requires an explicit enable switch.
-- A durable kill switch prevents new model turns and cancels working entries.
 - The forced-close backstop begins fifteen minutes before the Alpaca-reported session close if a position remains open.
 - Every new order uses a deterministic `client_order_id` derived from its decision